-- 1. Start ModFit LT and pass through its opening dialogs.
-Minimize the program to clean up the desktop. - 2.
-Start WinList.
+1. Start ModFit LT and pass through its opening dialogs.
+Minimize the program to clean up the desktop.

+2. Start WinList.

-3. Click the Open FCS File button on the main toolbar and navigate to the Samples folder in the folder where WinList is installed.
+3. Click the Open FCS button on the ribbon bar and navigate to the Samples folder located in the folder where WinList is installed.
 Select cho445.fcs from the list and click Open.

-On the PC, you can also drag and drop files from Windows Explorer or My Computer onto WinList.
+You can also drag and drop files from Windows Explorer or My Computer onto WinList.
 See Drag and Drop for details.

-- 2. In the Create Histograms dialog, select FL2 vs FL1 and click Add to List. - 3.
-Click the 1P Histograms tab.
-Select FL2 in the list, and click Add to List twice to add two copies of this histogram. - 4.
-Click OK to open the data source and create the histograms.
+2. In the Create Histograms dialog, select FL2 vs FL1 and click Add to List.

+3. Click the 1P Histograms tab.
+Select FL2 in the list, and click Add to List twice to add two copies of this histogram.

+4. Click OK to open the data source and create the histograms.
 You should have three histograms displayed.